ForesightKV: Optimizing KV Cache Eviction for Reasoning Models by Learning Long-Term Contribution: Introduction

 Recently, large language models (LLMs), especially the reasoning models, have demonstrated exceptional long-context generation capacities~\citep{gemini-arxiv-2025-gemini,deepseek-arxiv-2025-r1,zhao-arxiv-2023-survey,minimax-arxiv-2025-m1}.
 With the extension of context windows and advancements in large-scale reinforcement learning, these models can generate complex and long reasoning paths for reasoning tasks, enabling them to solve problems through step-by-step reasoning~\citep{deepseek-arxiv-2025-r1,Shao-arxiv-2024-GRPO,peng-iclr-2024-yarn}.
 However, as the model's output length increases, the size of the model's internal key-value (KV) cache grows linearly, leading to decreased generation speed and increased memory overhead.
 Taking Qwen3-4B~\citep{qwen-arxiv-2025-qwen3} as an example, at a sequence length of 32K, the KV cache storage for a single instance consumes 4.5 GB with the precision of BFloat16, severely limiting the number of concurrent batches.
 Furthermore, since decoding is inherently memory-bound, loading an excessively large KV cache incurs significant latency~\citep{yuan-arxiv-2024-survey}.

 To address the overhead of the KV cache in long texts, numerous KV cache compression methods have been proposed, which reduce costs by either permanently reducing the number of KV pairs or reducing the overhead of storing a single KV pair~\citep{li-nips-2024-snapkv,zhang-nips-2023-h2o,liu-icml-2024-kivi,wang-arxiv-2024-merge,chang-arxiv-2024-palu}.
 Among them, the majority are designed for long-input tasks, with only a few studies being applicable to long-text generation.
 During the generation process, these methods typically employ elaborately designed rules (\eg attention scores, features of the KV pairs, and their positions) to estimate the importance of KV pairs and permanently evict unimportant ones at each eviction step~\citep{cai-arxiv-2025-rkv,zhang-nips-2023-h2o,xiao-iclr-2024-streamingllm,wu-arxiv-2024-scope}.
+Thus, in spite of the linearly growing KV cache of a standard Transformer, under the fixed-budget eviction setting the retained cache is always bounded by the preset budget throughout decoding.
 However, these training-free methods are often insufficient to take all the complex patterns across different attention heads into account, typically leading to suboptimal performance.
 In contrast, other works employ training-based methods to perform a one-time evaluation of KV pair importance for eviction~\citep{lancucki-arixv-2025-inference}, which fails to capture the dynamic nature of their importance at different stages of the sequence.